Please use as many sheets of paper as you need; do not forget to place your name on all these sheets.

 1-2.
 Security and Privacy

 1. One of the methods proposed to preserve privacy in statistical databases is to only allow queries that combine at least m records (where m is a given threshold).
-Illustrate the limitations of this method on the following example of a database that contains age and GPA of several students; in this example, m = 5.
+Illustrate the limitations of this method on the following example of a database that contains the body temperature of several patients; in this example, m = 5.

 2. Another method of protecting privacy is adding a random error to the answer.
-What are the limitations of this method?
+Explain, in detail, what are the limitations of this method, i.e., how exactly we can reconstruct the original values that we are supposed to be protecting.
 How can we avoid the limitations of these privacy protection methods?
-Hint:instead of storing, e.g., the exact age of each student, we store ...

-4-6.
-For the case when the data processing algorithm is f(x1,x2) = x1 - 2*x2, the measured values are X1 = 3.0 and X2 = 1.0, and the upper bounds on the measurement errors are D1 = D2 = 0.1, find the bound on D by using the following three methods:
+3-5.
+For the case when the data processing algorithm is f(x1,x2) = 1/x1-x2, the measured values are X1 = 1.0 and X2 = 3.0, and the upper bounds on the measurement errors are D1 = D2 = 0.1, find the bound on D by using the following three methods: